scottwesley31/Election_Analysis/README.md

 ![total_votes_3](https://user-images.githubusercontent.com/107309793/177760419-ead2e80e-f36e-4ad5-a7aa-24b8a846a99c.png)

+#### Vote Count & Percentage of Total by County
-- The vote count and percentage of the total vote for each county is as follows:
+The vote count and percentage of the total vote for each county is as follows:
   - Jefferson - 38,855 (10.5%)
   - Denver - 306,055 (82.8%)
   - Arapahoe - 24,801 (6.7%)